googlearchive/blaze_compiler/README.md

 ```

-would be compiled to the following JSON, you can think of YAML as just a compact way of specifying JSON
+would be compiled to the following JSON (you can think of YAML as just a compact way of specifying JSON)

 ```
 {